- Jodi was diagnosed with lupus nephritis 3 months ago and put on a regimen of MMF + high-dose steroids

 Limitations of Use: Safety and efficacy of LUPKYNIS have not been established in combination with cyclophosphamide.
 Use of LUPKYNIS is not recommended in this situation.

-BOXED WARNINGS: MALIGNANCIES AND SERIOUS INFECTIONS
+BOXED WARNING: MALIGNANCIES AND SERIOUS INFECTIONS

 WARNINGS AND PRECAUTIONS